Henry Hodge

-Sir Henry Egar Garfield Hodge OBE (12 January 1944 – 18 June 2009) professionally styled The Hon Mr Justice Hodge, was an English solicitor and Judge of the High Court of England and Wales.
+Sir Henry Egar Garfield Hodge OBE (12 January 1944 – 18 June 2009) professionally styled The Hon Mr Justice Hodge, was an English solicitor and Justice of the High Court of England and Wales.

 Early life

-Born in Peterborough, Hodge was educated at Chigwell School and read Law at Balliol College, Oxford, graduating in 1965.
+Born in Peterborough, Hodge was educated at Chigwell School and read law at Balliol College, Oxford, graduating in 1965.

 Career

 Hodge qualified as a solicitor in 1970.
 He then joined the Child Poverty Action Group, working as its solicitor and deputy director until 1977.
 In 1974, he became chairman of the National Council for Civil Liberties (now Liberty).

 In 1977 he founded Hodge Jones & Allen with partners Peter Jones and Patrick Allen, where all three practised.
-He served as Deputy Chairman of the Legal Aid Board from 1996 to 1999.
-He was also a Vice-President of the Law Society.
+He served as deputy chairman of the Legal Aid Board from 1996 to 1999.
+He was also a vice-president of the Law Society.

 Judge

 Hodge became a Recorder in 1993, and a Circuit Judge in October 1999, when he retired from his firm.
 He was appointed Chief Immigration Adjudicator in 2001, by Derry Irvine then the Lord Chancellor.

 On 1 October 2004, he became the third Solicitor to sit as a High Court judge in England and Wales, after Sir Michael Sachs (appointed in 1993) and Sir Lawrence Collins (appointed in 2000).
 In April 2005, he became President of the Asylum and Immigration Tribunal.